Three Little Pigs (film): Reaction and legacy

-The cartoon premiered on May 25, 1933, at Radio City Music Hall in New York City.
+The cartoon premiered on May 25, 1933 at Radio City Music Hall in New York City.

-The cartoon was phenomenally successful with audiences of the day, so much that theaters ran the cartoon for months after its debut, to great financial response.
-The cartoon is still considered to be the most successful animated short ever made, and remained on top of animation until Disney was able to boost Mickey's popularity further by making him a top merchandise icon by the end of 1934.
+The cartoon was remarkably successful with audiences of the day, so much that theaters ran the cartoon for months after its debut, to great financial response.
+The cartoon is still considered to be the most successful animated short ever made, and remained on top of animation until Walt Disney was able to boost Mickey's popularity further by making him a top merchandise icon by the end of 1934.

-Animator Chuck Jones observed, "That was the first time that anybody ever brought characters to life [in an animated cartoon].
-They were three characters who looked alike and acted differently".
-(Other animation historians, particularly admirers of Winsor McCay, would dispute the word "first," but Jones was not referring to personality as such but to characterization through posture and movement.)
+Animator Chuck Jones observed: "That was the first time that anybody ever brought characters to life [in an animated cartoon].
+They were three characters who looked alike and acted differently."
+Other animation historians, particularly admirers of Winsor McCay, would dispute the word "first", but Jones was not referring to personality as such but to characterization through posture and movement.
 Fifer and Fiddler Pig are frivolous and care-free; Practical Pig is cautious and earnest.
 The reason for why the film's story and characters were so well developed was that Disney had already realized the success of animated films depended upon telling emotionally gripping stories that would grab the audience and not let go.
-This realization led to an important innovation around the time Pigs was in development: a "story department," separate from the animators, with storyboard artists who would be dedicated to working on a "story development" phase of the production pipeline.
+This realization led to an important innovation around the time Pigs was in development: a "story department", separate from the animators, with storyboard artists who would be dedicated to working on a "story development" phase of the production pipeline.
+Reputedly, Walt Disney is said to have used Broadway producer Jed Harris as his basis for the Big Bad Wolf characterization.

-The moderate, but not blockbuster, success of the further "Three Pigs" cartoons was seen as a factor in Walt Disney's decision not to rest on his laurels, but instead to continue to move forward with risk-taking projects, such as the multiplane camera and the first feature-length animated movie.
-Disney's slogan, often repeated over the years, was "you can't top pigs with pigs."
+The moderate (but not blockbuster) success of the further "Three Pigs" cartoons was seen as a factor in Walt Disney's decision not to rest on his laurels, but instead to continue to move forward with risk-taking projects, such as the multiplane camera and the first feature-length animated film.
+Disney's slogan, often repeated over the years, was "You can't top pigs with pigs."